Kowshik-js/Netflix-GPT/README.md

 -add hardcoded value to the constant file
--Register TMDB API and created an app and get access token -get data from TMDB now playing movies list API
+-Register TMDB API and created an app and get access token -get data from TMDB now playing movies list API -custom hook for now playing movies
+-updated the store with movies data
+-planning for mainContainer & secondary container -fetch data for trailer video
+-update store with trailer video data embedded the youtube video and make it autoplay and mute -tailwind classes to make mainContainer look awwsome

 # Features